KristofferBorgenKnudsen/HW_02/README.md

 As we develop more code for our robot we want to keep it organized in a centralized file structure.
 If we do this in just the right way Python will treat this file structure as a special _module_ and we can easily import the code we are developing into new python code.
 I am providing a boilerplate version of this module, it is a folder called ```robot``` (this is the module name).
 Right now it contains two files, ```___init___.py```, and ```leg.py```.
 The first file tells python this folder is to be treated as a module, so when we type ```import robot``` python will run whatever code is in ```___init___.py```.
 In ```___init___.py``` we put a simple import statement to import the ```Leg``` class we will develop, this class will be located in the ```leg.py``` file.

 To use this robot module, _place it in the Odrive/tools/ directory_ and then write your Jupyter notebook in the same directory.
-This way Python will know where the robot module is defined.
+This way Python will know where the robot module is defined without having to add it to the python path.

 #### The leg class
 For controlling our leg we are going to use the object oriented capabilities of Python to develop a leg class (*find out more about classes* [here](http://python-textbok.readthedocs.io/en/1.0/Classes.html)).